Relations with Georgia

-Cooperation in this area was given a significant boost at the 2014 NATO Summit in Wales, where Allied leaders endorsed a Substantial NATO-Georgia Package (SNGP), including defence capacity building, training, exercises, strengthened liaison, and opportunities to develop interoperability with Allied forces.
+Cooperation in this area was given a significant boost at the 2014 NATO Summit in Wales, where Allied leaders endorsed a Substantial NATO-Georgia Package (SNGP).
 These measures aim to strengthen Georgia’s ability to defend itself as well as to advance its preparations towards NATO membership.

 As part of this package, more strategic-level advice is being provided to the Georgian defence ministry and general staff.
 A core team of advisors is embedded in the defence ministry and complemented by experts in over a dozen specific areas of work.
-As of June 2017, some 41 advisors from NATO member states and partner countries are providing generous support to the package.
+As of spring 2018, some 21 resident advisors and a similar number of non-resident advisors from NATO member states and partner countries are providing support to the package.
 Essentially, all NATO Allies are currently supporting Georgia through the SNGP in the form of expertise and/or resources.

 Moreover, a Joint Training and Evaluation Centre has been established together with Georgia to host live and simulated training and certification for military units from Allied and partner countries.
 NATO exercises open to partners are conducted in Georgia periodically.
-The most recent one took place in late 2016 and the planning for the next iteration is to start shortly.
+The most recent one took place in late 2016 and the next iteration is to take place in early 2019.
 A defence institution building school has been established to make benefit of Georgia’s experience in reforms.